Police brutality by country: Indonesia

+Japan

+On May 22, 2020, Tokyo Metropolitan Police officers were filmed shoving a Kurdish man down on the ground when he was stopped; the man didn't allow the officers to search his car.
+One of the officers kicked the man while pinned down.

 Malaysia

-During the Bersih protests, Malaysian police attacked protesters and killed one.
+During the Bersih protests, Royal Malaysia Police officers attacked protesters and killed one.
 Malaysian police also cane prisoners for several offences, including theft, drug dealing and molestation.

 Philippines

 The discussions of police brutality in the Philippines were revived on 21 December 2020 when a civilian police officer Jonel Nuezca shot his two unarmed neighbors following an argument over an improvised noise maker known locally as boga set up by the victim a day earlier.
 The incident sparked nationwide outrage and most news organizations linked the incident to the war on drugs.
 Prior to the incident, Philippine president Rodrigo Duterte had made remarks on ordering the police to shoot-to-kill but Duterte "denied" it to "shoot" on civilians.

-Singapore

-In Singapore, people cannot protest.
-Police have also caned people for vandalism and other offences.
+Human Rights Watch stated that police brutality is commonplace in the country.
+During the Philippine Drug War under Duterte, police were linked to torture, mistreatment, and thousands of extrajudicial killings.

 United Arab Emirates

 The Gulf Cooperation Council (GCC) member states have seen many cases of brutality, with some even involving senior figures.
 For example, Issa bin Zayed Al Nahyan, a United Arab Emirates (UAE) sheikh, was involved in the torture of many business associates.
 He often recorded some of the abuse.
 Issa was eventually arrested but a court found him not guilty and released him.
 Amnesty International reported that a UAE worker was subjected to a wide array of torture methods during his time in jail, including beatings and sleep deprivation.
 UAE prisoners are also treated poorly and tortured.